amejiarosario/amejiarosario.github.io/source/_posts/2014-10-03-mean-stack-tutorial-mongodb-expressjs-angularjs-nodejs.markdown

 title: "MEAN Stack Tutorial MongoDB ExpressJS AngularJS NodeJS (Part III)"
 date: 2014-10-03 06:59:34 -0400
 comments: true
-categories: [angularjs, javascript, web frameworks, web development, agile frameworks, tutorials, nodejs, mongodb, mean stack, apache, linux, mysql, lamp]
+categories: [angularjs, javascript, nodejs, mongodb, mean stack]
 toc: true
 ---
 This is the last part of [three-series tutorial](/blog/categories/mean-stack/).
 We are going to build a full-stack Todo App using the MEAN (MongoDB, ExpressJS, AngularJS and NodeJS).